cloudfoundry/bosh_exporter/FAQ.md

   * CPU
   * Memory

-### How can I get more detailed metrics about each VM?
+### How can I get more detailed metrics from each VM?

 If you want to get more detailed VM system metrics, like disk I/O, network traffic, ..., it is recommended to deploy the Prometheus [Node exporter][node_exporter] on each VM.

 ### What are the caveats when using this exporter?

 In order to get the metrics, the exporter calls the [BOSH Director][bosh_director] [Instance details][instance_details] endpoint.
-This request result in potentially long running operations against each [BOSH agent][bosh_agent], so such requests start a [Director task][director_task].
-Therefore, each exporter scrape will generate a new [Director task][director_task] per deployment.
+This request result in potentially long running operations against each [BOSH Agent][bosh_agent], so such requests start a [Director Task][director_task].
+Therefore, each exporter scrape will generate a new [Director Task][director_task] per deployment.
 This will NOT hurt your BOSH performance, but has the nasty effect that generates thousand of tasks per scrape (i.e. scrapping each minute will generate 1440 tasks per deployment per day).

 It is, therefore, recommended to increase the `scrape interval` and the `scrape timeout` for this exporter: